 The Logitech G333 are wired headphones and aren't suitable for wireless gaming.

-The Logitech G333 are okay for phone calls.
+The Logitech G333 are passable for phone calls.
 Their in-line mic has a decent recording quality, but if you're on the phone in a loud environment, the person on the other end may not be able to hear you.
 They don't do a very good job of isolating you from ambient noise, either, so you may also have a hard time hearing whoever you're talking to.

 The Logitech G333 are sleek-looking wired in-ear headphones with brightly-colored silicone tips.
 They come in a few different color schemes.
 We purchased the black G333 model with blue tips, but you can also buy them in white/violet and purple/yellow.
 There's also a League of Legends K/DA variant, which have a white and blue color scheme.